 Application: proven working practices

 The quality of compaction results from correct insertion technique, sufficient dwell time, and clean overlap of effective areas.
 The goal is a void-free matrix without gravel pockets, with a uniform pore structure and dense cover to the reinforcement.
+Workability and placement method influence dwell time – stiffer mixes usually require longer and closer-spaced insertions than highly workable mixes.

 - Insert vertically and let the head sink under its own weight until no more air bubbles rise.

-- Overlap sufficiently—the next insertion point should cover the compaction radius of the previous one.
+- Overlap sufficiently – the next insertion point should cover the compaction radius of the previous one.

 - Withdraw slowly so the concrete can recompact and close behind the head.